 And their college experience can still be WONDERFUL at a middle range (or even lower-tier) school.
 Your college selection process will ensure that.
 You’re not going to send them just anywhere, after all.

 “But doing all those things will improve my kid’s chances for a good scholarship!” you exclaim.
 Well, I hate to burst your bubble… but these days the main factors (in my experience) in getting a good scholarship from the school your kid has applied to are 1) ACT/SAT scores and 2) the timing of when you apply (earlier is better).
 Not the mondo coursework they’ve done.
+Not their amazing homeschool transcript.
 Not the second lifetime they’ve spent doing good for society.

 Daughter #3 was a homebody all through high school.
 Church was her only extra-curricular.
 She only did three credits of math.
 Ditto science and history.
 No AP’s, no honors, no dual enrollment.
 She had an A-minus average.
 But she got a 31 on the ACT, and she applied to a small Christian school in September.
 She received an immediate acceptance and the largest scholarship the school offered.
 It wasn’t about “all the things”!
 Sad but true!